rtgill82/newt-rs/README.md

 The library API is currently subject to change and there are likely to be breaking changes between minor versions.

+## Deprecation Warning

+As of `newt-rs 0.5.4` module organization has been refactored.
+Items have been re-exported under their previous names and modules for compatability, but these re-exports are likely to be removed in the future.
+The following changes have been made:

+* The `newt::components` module has been renamed to `newt::widgets`.

+* The `newt::components::Component` trait has been renamed to `newt::component::Component`.

+* The `newt::components::ComponentFuncs` trait has been renamed to `newt::widgets::WidgetFns`.

+* The `newt::grid::GridTrait` trait has been renamed to `newt::grid::GridFns`.

+## Features

 ### `static` feature

 Enabling the `static` feature will force the [`newt-sys`][newt_sys] dependency